merx88/my-ai-agents/meme_deployer/output/meme_tokens.md

+# Meme Tokens

-## 최원준 Meme Token
+## 1. 최원준 (Choi Won-jun)

-**Name:** ChoiWonCoin
+**Name:** WonjunWonders

-**Symbol:** CWC
+**Symbol:** WONDR

-**Description:** A tribute to the legendary KBO trade!
-Hold CWC and watch your portfolio get traded for even more gains!
-Just like 최원준, this token is ready to switch teams and dominate.
+**Description:** A token celebrating the surprising trade of 최원준!
+Like his unexpected move, this token aims for unexpected gains.
+Invest and become a trade master!

-**Image Prompt:** A baseball player wearing a jersey split in half, representing two different teams, with a confused but excited expression, surrounded by trading symbols and meme-style explosions.
+**Image Prompt:** A baseball player wearing a tiger and dinosaur hybrid jersey, symbolizing the trade between KIA Tigers and NC Dinos, with a surprised expression.

----

-## 구준엽 Meme Token
+## 2. 구준엽 (Koo Jun-yeop)

 **Name:** DJKooLove

-**Symbol:** DKLUV
+**Symbol:** DJKLO
-**Description:** Inspired by DJ Koo's undying love!
-This token is for the HODLers who never give up.
-A symbol of devotion and diamond hands!
-Like 구준엽, we're holding on forever!
-**Image Prompt:** DJ Koo spinning records with hearts flying out, surrounded by images of cherished belongings and a warm, loving aura.

----
+**Description:** Honoring 구준엽's unwavering love!
+This token is dedicated to lasting commitment and cherishing precious memories.
+Hold it close to your heart, just like DJ Koo holds his love.

+**Image Prompt:** DJ Koo (구준엽) lovingly polishing a pair of disco-era sunglasses, with a faint, ethereal image of Barbie Hsu (서희원) smiling in the reflection.

-## 차은우 Meme Token
+## 3. 차은우 (Cha Eun-woo)

-**Name:** AstroArmyCoin
+**Name:** EunwooEnlist

-**Symbol:** AAC
+**Symbol:** ENEWS

-**Description:** To honor Cha Eun-woo's service!
-This token is going to the moon, just like 차은우 to the army!
-Get your AAC and support the star!
+**Description:** Commemorating 차은우's enlistment!
+This token marches towards success with the discipline and charm of 차은우.
+Salute to the gains!

-**Image Prompt:** Cha Eun-woo in army uniform, saluting in front of a rocket ship blasting off to the moon, surrounded by cheering fans.
+**Image Prompt:** A stylized cartoon image of Cha Eun-woo in military uniform playing a trumpet with musical notes forming a rocket taking off into space.